albarkauss/Employee-List/README.md

 > **_NOTE:_** If you don't have NodeJS installed: https://nodejs.org/en/download/

-1. Clone the repository running `git clone https://github.com/albarkauss/Employee-List.git`
+1. Open your terminal and clone the repository running `git clone https://github.com/albarkauss/Employee-List.git`
 #### Start Node server
 2. In the root directory of the project, run `cd server`
 3. Run `npm install` to install the necessary dependencies